 A very high level of fitness is paramount along with good core strength and balance.
 Previous experience in the Cuillin or on rocky ridges in the Alps is the best way to know if this challenge is for you and we are happy to advise.
 Like many aspects of mountaineering, the Traverse is fundamentally dangerous and our number one priority is to keep all members of the party safe.
 For this reason we vet all potential clients who enquire.

-How we operate for Traverses.
+How we charge for Traverses.

-4-day Traverse Course
+4 or 5-day Traverse Course

 Sample four-day itinerary for ideal weather